Catalog Generation

 A flag value of 8 is assigned to sources whose signal-to-noise ratio is below a predefined value.
 We define sources as being above the faint object limit if the following is true:

-• \({snr}\) is the signal-to-noise ratio, which is 1.5 for ACS/WFC and 5.0 for all other detectors.
+• \({snr}\) is the signal-to-noise ratio which is 5.0 for detectors.

 2.4.2.4: Assignment of Flag Value 32 (False Detection: Swarm Around Saturated Source)

 The source identification routine has been shown to identify false sources in regions near bright or saturated sources, and in image artifacts associated with bright or saturated sources, such as diffraction spikes, and in the pixels surrounding saturated PSF where the brightness level “plateaus” at saturation.
-We identify impacted sources by locating all sources within a predefined radius of a given source and checking if the brightness of each of these surrounding sources is less than a radially-dependent minimum brightness value defined by a pre-defined stepped encircled energy curve.
+We identify impacted sources by locating all sources within a predefined radius of a given source and checking if the brightness of each of these surrounding sources is less than a radially-dependent minimum brightness value defined by a predefined stepped encircled energy curve.
 The parameters used to determine assignment of this flag are instrument-dependent, can be found in the “swarm filter” section of the *_quality_control_all.json files in the path described above in section 1.3.

 2.4.2.5: Assignment of Flag Value 64 (False Detection Due Proximity of Source to Image Edge or Other Region with a Low Number of Input Images)

 Sources flagged with a value of 64 are flagged as “bad” because they are inside of or in close proximity to regions characterized by low or null input image contribution.
 These are areas where for some reason or another, very few or no input images contributed to the pixel value(s) in the drizzle-combined image.
 We identify sources impacted with this effect by creating a two-dimensional weight image that maps the number of contributing exposures for every pixel.
-We then check each source against this map to ensure that all sources and flag appropriately.
+We then check each source against this map and flag appropriately.

 3: The Output Point Catalog File